-What is Hemp Oil?
+What is CBD Oil?

-Hemp oil is found in a unique plant.Hemp oil is not intoxicating and has none of the psychoactive properties of marijuana.
+CBD oil is not intoxicating and has none of the psychoactive properties of marijuana.

-How is hemp oil made?
+How is CBD oil made?

 Will I get high?

-Is hemp oil legal?
+Is CBD oil legal?

 Will I pass a drug test?